syncfusion-content/windowsforms-docs/WindowsForms/DateTimePickerAdv/Child-Controls.md

 this.dateTimePickerAdv2.FlatDropButton = true;
 {% endhighlight   %}

-> Note: These setting will be effective only when DateTimePickerAdv.Style is Default.
+N> These setting will be effective only when DateTimePickerAdv.Style is Default.

 ![](DateTimePicker_images/Overview_img190.jpeg)